The British Centre for Literary Translation (BCLT) was founded in 1989 by the late W.G. Sebald for the support of literary translation.

 International Literary Translation and Creative Writing Summer School

-You can watch short talks and panels from 2020 BCLT Summer School on the BCLT YouTube channel.
+The 2023 BCLT Summer School will run from 23 to 29 July.
+You can watch short talks and panels from previous BCLT Summer Schools on the BCLT YouTube channel.

 Every year the BCLT, in partnership with the National Centre for Writing, invites a renowned writer or translator to give the W.G.
-Sebald Lecture on Literary Translation at the British Library.
-Past speakers have included David Bellos, Emily Wilson, Arundhati Roy and Margaret Atwood.
+Sebald Lecture on Literary Translation in partnership with the British Library.
+Past speakers have included Alberto Manguel, Jhumpa Lahiri, David Bellos, Emily Wilson, Arundhati Roy and Margaret Atwood.
 You can watch past lectures on the BCLT YouTube channel.

 Translators in Residence

-BCLT hosts a Charles Wallace India Trust Fellow annually and applications open in January.
-The BCLT also considers other residencies on an individual basis so it is worth getting in touch to enquire.
+BCLT hosts a Charles Wallace India Trust Fellow annually.
+Check the BCLT website for details of the application process, as well as information about previous Fellows.
+The BCLT also considers other residencies on an individual basis, so it is worth getting in touch to enquire.

 MA in Literary Translation

 What do Karl Knausgård, Valeria Luiselli and Clarice Lispector have in common with Jo Nesbø, Georg Trakl and Yoko Tawada?
 They’ve all been translated into English by graduates from the MA Literary Translation at UEA!

 On this course participants focus exclusively on literary translation, combining translation practice with translation theory.
 UEA have been training literary translators for twenty-five years.
 The students have gone on to become award-winning translators, writers, editors and academics.
 The course is supported by the BCLT.